California's Insurance Crisis: What Homeowners Need to Know

 If You've Received a Non-Renewal Notice

-Don't ignore it.
+Do not ignore it.
 You typically have 75 days to find replacement coverage before your current policy expires.
-If you can't find a standard market policy, the California FAIR Plan is your safety net — but apply early, as processing times have increased dramatically.
+If you cannot find a standard market policy, the California FAIR Plan is your safety net — but apply early, as processing times have increased dramatically.

 The crisis has no single cause.
-It's the result of several converging factors that have made California increasingly unprofitable for property insurers:
+It is the result of several converging factors that have made California increasingly unprofitable for property insurers:

 - Proposition 103 and rate regulation.
 Under Prop 103 (1988), California insurers must get prior approval from the Department of Insurance before raising rates.
 They cannot use catastrophe models to project future losses — they can only base rates on historical loss data.
 Insurers argue this prevents them from pricing risk accurately in an era of accelerating climate-driven losses.